talkative-tangs/Bangazon-LLC-2/README.md

 ## Using the App
 `http://localhost:8000` is the domain you will use to access the app.

+### Index
+Once you access `http://localhost:8000` you will be directed to the main page where the latest 20 products are listed.

+If you are not logged in you will see a navigation bar with the following links:
+Bangazon(Home Page), Product Categories, My Account, Register, and Login

+Once you login you will see a navigation bar as follows:
+Bangazon(Home Page), Product Categories, Sell Product, My Account, Log Out, and a search feature to find items by keyword.

+### Product Categories
+Displays a listing of product categories with a total number of products in that category to the right of the category name.
+Additionally, you will see the last three products added to the category.

+### Sell Product
+Displays a form allowing a user to add product to sell on Bangazon.
+This link will only be visible to authenticated users.
+The person filling out the form will be able to enter a title, description, price, quantity, and a product type.

+### My Account
+Displays the customer information related to the logged in user.
+There the user will see address, phone number, a button for payment methods, and a link to order history.

+    * Payment Methods:
+        Displays a list of all available payment methods for the user.
+The user will also have the ability to delete payment methods from this screen.
+    * Order History:
+        Displays a list of the user's order history with links to the order details.
+The order details will include information about each line item incuding price.
+The order total will also be displayed.

+### Search
+Functionality that enables the user to search Bangazon using keywords.
+Once a user enters a search term in the search box they will be redirected to a list of results when they either click search or 'enter'

 This repo created by the Talkative Tangs of Cohort 28: